MeBadDev/Game-Idea-Generator/README.md

 Remove every blank lines in `place.txt`, `rules.txt` and` types.tx`t

 Remember to check the end of those file!
+## Why does its code looks like trash?
+because it is! can someone contribute it?
 ## I have some question!
 You can contact me by opening an issue or MSG me on discord